-Functional Beverages Trend #1: Fabulous Ferments
+Functional Beverage Trend #1: Fabulous Ferments

 Raw and fermented foods have seen effervescent growth over recent years, with everything from kimchi to kombucha appearing in shops and cafes around the world.
 Fermented beverages contain probiotic bacteria, meaning you can add so-called “good” bacteria into your system, promoting a health gut microbiome, and potentially strengthening your immune system.

-Functional Beverages Trend #2: Powered by Nature
+Functional Beverage Trend #2: Powered by Nature

 People seeking health benefits from their food and beverages are highly likely to want them to also be natural.
 A full 90% of consumers already avoid synthetic and unnatural ingredients and we expect to see a rise in the number of products available which both contain functional ingredients, and which make natural, free-from and organic claims.

-Functional Beverages Trend #3: Awesome Antioxidants
+Functional Beverage Trend #3: Awesome Antioxidants

 Antioxidants are already one of the better-known compounds linked to health benefits.
 As research into the antioxidant properties of compounds in tea – such as catechins, thearubigins and theaflavins – continues, we expect interesting developments.
 These may include increasing consumer understanding of – and interest in – the different types of antioxidants.

-Functional Beverages Trend #4: Mood Boosters
+Functional Beverage Trend #4: Mood Boosters

 As well as physical health, consumers are increasingly interested in products that boost mental wellbeing.
 We predict a surge in products containing adaptogens to reduce stress, botanicals to promote relaxation and caffeine to support focus.
 L-theanine is an increasingly interesting amino acid that is unique to tea and purportedly helps reduce anxiety and stress.

-Functional Beverages Trend #5: Products with Purpose
+Functional Beverage Trend #5: Products with Purpose

 In 2019, over a quarter of all food and beverages launched globally carried an ethical claim.
 What’s important to note is that the discerning consumers who purchase functional beverages also expect high ethical standards.
 They want products that align with their values.
 The good news for brand owners is that two thirds of consumers are already willing to pay more for sustainable products and goods marketed as sustainable grew 5.6 times faster in value terms compared to products that are not.